o-t-w/blog/src/content/blog/a-better-dialog.md

 ## What's wrong with `show()`?

+A non-modal dialog opened via the `show()` method has the following limitations:

 - The dialog will not use the top layer.
 - No `::backdrop` pseudo-element.
 Using `::backdrop` for a non-modal dialog is somewhat uncommon, but so long as its kept mostly transparent, its a viable UX choice.

-- There's no way to open or close the dialog using the `command` and `commandfor` attributes.
+Without the popover API, there is no HTML-based way to open or close a non-modal dialog, whereas a popover can be opened and closed via either the `popovertarget` and `popovertargetaction` attributes or the `command` and `commandfor` attributes.

 ## `<dialog popover>`: combining the popover API and the dialog element